-From DofE to Debating, Basketball to Baking and Rowing to Robotics, our extra curricular clubs and activities are a different way to learn and develop new skills and meet new people often in a less formal and more relaxed atmosphere.
+From DofE to Debating, Basketball to Baking and Korean to Cadet Force, our extra curricular clubs and activities are a different way to learn and develop key skills, meet new people and thrive, often in a less formal and more relaxed atmosphere.

 Debating is a longstanding, highly popular and growing extra-curricular activity here at Cheney.
 We have weekly debating clubs which cater for every year group.
 Some of these groups are led by Cheney Sixth Formers, while others are supported by our Oxford Union coach.

 These clubs allow students to develop a number of valuable skills, including: